Why teach spelling rules?

 What if you don’t have strong orthographic processing?

-So, where does that leave folks who don’t reliably store and retrieve the orthographically correct letter sequences that make up the words of our language?
+So, where does that leave folks who don’t easily store and reliably retrieve the orthographically correct letter sequences that make up the words of our language?
 What do they do when they want to use a really cool word in a story like ‘frantic’ or ‘panicked’ to describe a high-emotion moment in a story?
 Do we doom them to safer but less descriptive words like ‘sad’ or ‘worry’ because they’re more likely to be able to spell these and avoid embarrassment?

 What if that student, at that moment, can recall:

-For this student, even though stopping and retrieving this rule will take them a moment, it does give them a chance to use this higher-level vocabulary word in their story instead of jumping to safe bets like ‘sad’ or having to grammatically re-structure the sentence so they can use ‘worry’ instead of ‘worried’ (there’s more cognitive overload).
+For this student, even though stopping and retrieving this rule will take them a moment, it does give them a chance to use this higher-level vocabulary word in their story instead of jumping to safe bets like ‘sad’ or having to grammatically restructure the sentence so they can use ‘worry’ instead of ‘worried’ (there’s more cognitive overload).

 By the way, there’s also a spelling rule that teaches students how to add -ed to ‘worry’ as well!